 It’s tension time and you feel the stress of not being able to get the sewing machine tension quite right.
-The more you react to the machine’s performance the more tense you become.
+The more you react to the machine’s performance the tenser you become.
 It’s time for a checklist and when you have gone through all the points your tension will have disappeared and your machine will be performing beautifully.